-- Students must come with an open mind and heart expecting to receive spiritual nurturing. - Students must bring their Bibles and are encouraged to take notes in order to retain what they receive. - Students must avoid unproductive and unethical behavior. - All cellular phones must be turned off and turned in to the sound booth at the beginning of every service.
-The cellular phone will be returned to the student after each service once the service has ended.
+- Students must come with an open mind and heart expecting to receive spiritual nurturing. - Students must bring their Bibles and are encouraged to take notes to retain what they receive. - Students must avoid unproductive and unethical behavior. - All cellular phones must be turned off and turned into the sound booth at the beginning of every service.
+The cellular phone will be returned to the student after each service.